UPPMAX/R-python-julia-matlab-HPC/docs/python/GPU.rst

    :width: 450
    :align: center

-   Cars and roads analogy for the CPU and GPU behavior.
-The compact road is analogous to the CPU (low latency, low throughput) and the broader road is analogous to the GPU (high latency, high throughput).

 Not every Python program is suitable for GPU acceleration.
 GPUs process simple functions rapidly, and are best suited for repetitive and highly-parallel computing tasks.
 GPUs were originally designed to render high-resolution images and video concurrently and fast, but since they can